camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 ---
 layout: post
-title:  "Exploring Image Processing in Python"
+title:  "Intro to Image Processing in Python"
 author: "Camilla McKinnon"
-description: "A brief overview of image processing packages in python"
+description: "A brief overview of prominent python image processing packages"
 image: "/assets/images/camera.jpg"
 ---

 ## Why Image Processing?

 Image processing is the manipulation of digital images to extract useful information or to enhance visual quality.
+Image processing can assist with anything from basic photo manipuilation to complex image analysis for research.

 I was first exposed to image processing this summer at my internship.
-We were analyzing the composition of nuclear fuel plates (fancy pieces of metal).
-The raw radiography scan images were nearly solid gray.
-We wanted to analyze the differences in color (because that correlated to density).
-Blalla, used histogram qualization to enhance hte color contrast.
+We were analyzing radiography scans of metal fuel plates.
+We wanted to analyze minute differences in density, but the color difference wasnt' showing up in the scans.
+We used an image processing technique called histogram equalization to enhance the color contrast.
+This turned the original solid gray images to a range from black and white, and we were able to continue our analysis.

-Image processing covers a variety of something, enhancement of image quality, image compression, pattern recognition, remote sensing, document analysis, biology, science, astronomy, weather, computer science, research in any field, etc.

 ## What's out there?

-My mentor and I this summer hard coded a histogram equalization functino that scanned each image one pixel at a time.
-Needless to say, this took FOREVER.
-Then there was the fateful day we realized opencv had a built in package to do exactly what we wanted (and in like 2 seconds).
-Bottom line is: Know before you dig! ...oh wait... know before you "code"!
+This summer, my mentor and I originally hard-coded our histogram equalization function.
+It scanned each image one pixel at a time, several times over...needless to say, the function took *forever* to run.
+Then there was the fateful day I discovered python had an existing library that could do exactly what we wanted.
+The improved code went down from 100 lines to less than 5, and run time improved greatly.
+Moral of the story: do your research first before jumping into a project!

+* What kinds of image processing techniques already exist?

+Python has several libraries with numerous packages for your image processing needs.
+With these you can do a variety of thihngs to your images, including:

+- Resizing and cropping
+- Rotation, flipping, transposing
+- Convert files to different formats
+- Contour detection (identify boundaries of objects)
+- Edge detection
+- Feature detection and matching
+- Image filtering (techniques to blur, smooth, or sharpen images)
+- Image segmentation (divides image into distinct regions or objects
+- Color conversion (change between color spaces, such as RGB, BGR, grayscale, etc.)
+- Erosion and dilation (used for noise removal, object extraction)
+- Thresholding (convert to binary images, partition image to threshold and background)

+---
+---

+## What are the best libraries?

+The most popular image processing libraries include OpenCV, PIL, and Scikit-image.

-* OpenCV
+#### OpenCV

 efficient and complex and computationally intensive tasks, large community/activre user community, so lots of oncline resources/documentation available

 high performance and optimization

-* PIL
+#### PIL - Python Imaging Library (also has a popular fork called pillow)

 is straight forward and user friendly, simple, ideal 4 beginners and si mple tasks

 more intuitive interface for basic image operations like resizing, cropping, and filtering

-* Scikit-image (skimage)

----
----

-### OpenCV

----
----

-### PIL

----
----

-### Scikit-image
+#### Scikit-image (Also called skimage)

 ---
 ---

 ## Conclusion

 There are powerful packages in python you can use to do cool stuff woo!